tmoreton/trckfi/_posts/retirement-planning-understanding-iras-and-401ks.md

 As always, keep in mind the three rules for building wealth: track your finances, live below your means, and invest early and often.

 Whether you're just starting or looking to deepen your **financial knowledge**, our [blog](/blog) provides valuable insights to keep you on track.
-If you are looking for a solution to simplify the way you track your finances, check out [Trckfi](/).
-Let's take control of our money and shape a brighter financial future together!
+Stay updated about the new features added to the [Trckfi](/) personal finance tracker.
+And don't miss out – be the first to know when Trckfi launches by joining our notification [list](/#get-notified).
+Let's shape your financial success, together!

+**Disclaimer: This blog post is for informational purposes only and does not constitute financial advice.
+Always consult with a financial advisor to tailor strategies that align with your unique financial goals and situation.**